How to Commit

 - Read your approval letter for detailed instructions.
 Your letter will provide a commitment deadline by which all steps must be completed.

-- Read and sign all three commitment documents:
+- Read and sign all three commitment documents (there may be additional requirements depending on your program):

 - COMMIT – 1.
 Education Abroad Memorandum of Agreement (MOA)